sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Driver-independent color extensions for LaTeX and pdfLaTeX
+Short desc    : Driver-independent color extensions for LaTeX and pdfLaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package starts from the basic facilities of the color
+Descript     : The package starts from the basic facilities of the color
              : package, and provides easy driver-independent access to several
              : kinds of color tints, shades, tones, and mixes of arbitrary
              : colors.
 It allows a user to select a document-wide target color